gomathi/ConsistentHashing/README.md

 This implementation uses the concept of virtual nodes, where each bucket will be mapped to many logical buckets.
 This helps in getting fair distribution of members to buckets.

 When you create the consistent hasher, you can specify the virtual nodes size.
 I got a very unfair distribution for virtual nodes size lesser than 100 for some test sets.
-I got a good distribution for more virtual nodes size to be greater than 700.
+I got a good distribution when virtual nodes size are greater than 700.
 [Output file is available here](https://github.com/gomathi/ConsistentHashing/blob/master/jars/distribution-test-output.txt).
 Also [ConsistentHasherImpl](https://github.com/gomathi/ConsistentHashing/blob/master/src/org/consistenthasher/ConsistentHasherImpl.java) has set of static methods to calculate the distribution for various virtual nodes size.
+You can look at [Usage class](https://github.com/gomathi/ConsistentHashing/blob/master/src/org/consistenthasher/usage/ConsistentHasherUsage.java) how to use distribution calculation methods.